cytoscape/cytoscape-automation/for-app-developers/cy-automation-taskfactory-sample/README.md

 ## Accessing TaskFactories from outside of Cytoscape

-TaskFactories registered as Commands can be accessed via CyREST.
+TaskFactories registered as Commands can be accessed from an HTTP utility, such as [curl](https://curl.haxx.se/) or a wrapper library.
+There are three REST endpoints devoted to commands:

+- GET /v1/commands
+- GET /v1/commands/{namespace}
+- GET /v1/commands/{namespace}/{command}

+The exact functionality of these is documented in CyREST.

 ## Next Steps